 The research method in this study aimed to see the projection of pro bono practice in Indonesia post the Law Number 18 of 2003 concerning Advocate institutionalized pro bono as an advocate’s professional obligation.
 It is done in a quantitative and qualitative approach in the form of questionnaires addressed to advocates and interviews conducted with the related stakeholders (Legal aid institutions, Law firms, legal aid institutions in universities, Advocates Organizations, BPHN, etc.).
 The data were retrieved through questionnaire both online which reached beyond java island and offline in DKI Jakarta, Bandung, Yogyakarta, Surabaya.
 While the interviews were conducted in March until May 2018 in DKI Jakarta, Aceh, Yogyakarta, Makassar, and Kupang.
-The data retrieval can be seen with chart as follows:

 The total respondents participated in this survey is 302 individuals which have been categorized based on the age, sex, advocate proportion, and the year of the advocate oaths.
 The top list of the respondents is about 24-33 years old (63.2%), followed by those who are in the age of 34-43 years old (23.5%), 44-53 years old (6.3%), 54-63 years old (2.3%), 64-73 years old (0.3%), the rest was not answering (4.3%).
 The 78.1% of the total respondents is male, 19.9% is female, while the rest chose not to answer (2%).
 The survey also showed that the 49.7% of the total respondents work as a public lawyer, 44% as an advocate in a law firm, and 1.3% as an in-house counsel, and 5% were not answering.
 When it comes to the year of the advocate oaths, 78.1% respondents took the oaths in the year of 2009-2018, 9.6% in 1999-2008, 5.6% in 1989-1998, and 6.6% not answering.